micropython/micropython/docs/workflows.md

 * `403 Forbidden` - No `CIRCUITPY_WEB_API_PASSWORD` set
 * `404 Not Found` - Missing directory

+Returns directory information:
+* `free`: Count of free blocks on the disk holding this directory.
+* `total`: Total blocks that make up the disk holding this directory.
+* `block_size`: Size of a block in bytes.
+* `writable`: True when CircuitPython and the web workflow can write to the disk.
+USB may claim a disk instead.
+* `files`: Array of objects.
+One for each file.

 Returns information about each file in the directory:

 * `name` - File name.
 No trailing `/` on directory names